AY2122S1-CS2103-W14-1/tp/docs/DeveloperGuide.md

 #### Deleting Patient that has made an Appointment

-Step 3: The user executes `delete 1` to delete the first patient in the address book.
+Step 3: The user executes `pt delete 1` to delete the first patient in the address book.
 The patient is deleted and the corresponding appointments and archive appointments with that patient are deleted.
-The `delete` command calls `AddressBook#deleteAppointmentsWithPatient()` to delete all appointments to that patient before deleting the patient.
+The `pt delete` command calls `AddressBook#deleteAppointmentsWithPatient()` to delete all appointments to that patient before deleting the patient.

 ![DeletePatientActivityDiagram](images/DeletePatientActivityDiagram.png)